Being an ECS representative

 As well as giving you the platform to interact with a large network of researchers in your field, being an early career scientists representative is a great opportunity to build on your communications skills, boost your CV and influence the activities of Europe’s largest geoscientific association.

 Within each scientific division, representatives can also take on a variety of tasks, according to their areas of expertise and interest.
 These can include (but aren’t limited to): organising events for early career scientists at our annual General Assembly, outreach to early career scientists and the wider public through social media or a division blog, or establishing a mentoring programme for other early career scientists.
-For a first-hand account of what it’s like to be an early career scientists representative, see this interview with the current Union-level representative, Wouter Berghuijs.
+For a first-hand account of what it’s like to be an early career scientists representative, see this interview with the former Union-level representative, Wouter Berghuijs.